Thomas Levenson, Professor and Director

-Marcia Bartusiak, Executive Director and Professor of the Practice
+Marcia Bartusiak, Professor of the Practice (On Leave Fall 2013)

 Combining her training as a journalist with a graduate degree in physics, Marcia Bartusiak has been covering the fields of astronomy and physics for more than three decades and has published in a variety of publications, including Science, Smithsonian, Discover, National Geographic, and Astronomy.
 She was among the first to report on such discoveries as dark matter, meteorites from Mars, and the universe’s bubbly large-scale structure.
 More recently, she has been delving into science history.
 Her latest book is The Day We Found the Universe, about the birth of modern cosmology in the 1920s, which was reviewed by the San Francisco Chronicle as “a small wonder” and received the History of Science Society’s 2010 Davis Prize for best history of science book for the public.